erebe/personal-server/README.md

 ```

-On my phone for example, to route all the traffic trought the VPN.
+On my phone for example, to route all the traffic trough the VPN.
 I am going to have a setup like this one
 ```ini
 [Interface]
 # Client